By insulating our homes, we reduce the demand for energy and burn less fuel, which helps combat climate change and protects the planet.

 Is the Structure of My House Safe with Cavity Wall Insulation?

 If you are not sure if your home is suitable for cavity wall insulation, ask a registered installer to come and review your property.
 Before going ahead with cavity wall insulation, get three written quotes from companies approved by the Cavity Insulation Guarantee Agency.

 Previously, expanding foam was used for cavity walls but as technology progresses most installers use polystyrene beads.
 The national cavity wall insulation guarantee provides a 25-year independent assurance on the work on your home when using a registered installer.

 Options for Solid Wall Insulation

 Nearly half of all heat produced in a home escapes through solid walls.
 Older homes (pre-1920) are likely to be built using a single solid wall of bricks or stone.
-If your brickwork is a mixture of long and short bricks then it is likely of solid wall construction.
+If your brickwork is a mixture of long and short bricks looking from the outside, then it is likely of solid wall construction.

 It is still possible to insulate these walls by adding a layer of insulating material either on the inside or the outside of the house.
 The choice is very much up to your individual preference and budget.

 It may be worth getting the opinion of an RICS surveyor before deciding to invest in solid wall insulation.
 The cost of a surveyor’s report is not high in comparison with the cost of external or internal insulation and is independent and covered by professional indemnity insurance.